rydmike/flex_color_scheme/README.md

 Using the `FlexThemeModeSwitch` 3-way theme mode switch is optional and not required to use `FlexColorScheme` based themes.
 It is a simple, but different theme mode switch design and was included as a bonus feature in the `FlexColorScheme` package.
-It was added based on a request after it had been seen in the Flexfold demo app.
+It was added based on a request after it had been observed in the wild in the Flexfold demo app.

-In the Flexfold demo app the switch was originally a fairly fixed design, but now `FlexThemeModeSwitch` has many properties that allows you to customize it extensively.
+In the Flexfold demo app the switch was originally a fairly fixed design, now `FlexThemeModeSwitch` has many properties that allow you to customize it extensively.
 You can find its [API reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeSwitch-class.html) and its companion, the `FlexThemeModeOptionButton` [API reference here](https://pub.dev/documentation/flex_color_scheme/latest/flex_color_scheme/FlexThemeModeOptionButton-class.html).